SafeHome.org may receive compensation from some providers listed on this page. Learn More

 So now that you understand what it is we’re talking about, let’s take a look at some of our favorite PoE security cameras.

 Lorex cameras truly have something for everyone.
-If you’re a homeowner looking to keep the neighborhood kids from jumping in your pool or a business owner looking to prevent criminals from breaking into your safe, Lorex has you covered.
+If you’re a homeowner looking to keep the neighborhood kids from jumping into your pool or a business owner looking to prevent criminals from breaking into your safe, Lorex has you covered.

 Lorex is becoming one of the most respected names in the security camera world for their high-quality equipment, industry-leading technology, and highly customizable approach to security systems.